AmazingDD/daisyRec/README.md

 Starting from version 1.0.0, we will only provide bugfixes.

 For bugs, issues or questions about Daisy, please use the GitHub project page.

+In the future, we will integrate more algorithms and finish all KPI report.

 We expect more contributors join us for building a better **Daisy**.